carozozo/caro/README.md

 # Caro.js
-JavaScript / Node.js 通用函式 by caro
+General libraries for JavaScript / Node.js by Caro

-## 安裝及使用
+## Install and Usage

 ### In Html
 ```html